-The fiber to carb ratio is excellent, and there’s at least a little fat in every serving.
+The fiber-to-carb ratio is excellent, and there’s at least a little fat in every serving.
 Plus there are absolutely no added grams of sugar.
 In fact, the total sugar count is zero.
-There’s also ample vitamins and minerals, including 30 percent of nearly every essential vitamin.
-310 Shakes also come in individual on the go packs, with the same proportions and nutrition.
+There are also ample vitamins and minerals, including 30 percent of nearly every essential vitamin.
+310 Shakes also come in individual on-the-go packs, with the same proportions and nutrition.

-The ingredients in 310 Shakes are based around plant-based protein, meaning that they are suitable for vegetarian diets.
+The ingredients in 310 Shakes are based on plant-based protein, meaning that they are suitable for vegetarian diets.
 They are not, however, vegan.
-The main ingredient is a Tri-Plex Protein blend, which consists of pea, brown rice, and hemp protein powder.
+The main ingredient is a Tri-Plex Protein blend, which consists of peas, brown rice, and hemp protein powder.
 Most studies have found limited differences in results between whey and these protein powders, though many may prefer pea and rice protein powders.

 There’s a science behind their blend, too: pea protein contains branched-chain amino acids, which may help in terms of building muscle and satiety.
 Brown rice protein, meanwhile, can help regulate blood sugar levels.

 Aside from the protein mix itself, the shakes contain probiotics, which can promote better digestion; a vitamin and mineral blend; and a special greens blend.
 That greens blend includes natural organic vegetables such as kale, broccoli, spirulina, alfalfa sprouts, and even beet juice extract.
 For sweetening, Stevia is used.